chef/chef-web-docs/content/policyfile.md

 `named_run_list`

-: The run-list associated with a policy file.
+: The run-list associated with a Policyfile.

 `policy_group`